adaliana/rokc-capital/README.md

 # ROKC Capital
-ROKC wbesite and blog for my coaching and consulting business
+ROKC website and blog for my coaching and consulting business